2022-2023 Recycling Calendar and Guidelines

 Check out a Video of the entire operation.

-On January 1, 2011, televisions and computers, including laptops are banned from all landfills and incinerators in New Jersey.
+On January 1, 2011, televisions, computers and consumer electronics, including laptops were banned from all landfills and incinerators in New Jersey.

 Recycling is the Law.
 Residents, tenants, landlords, businesses and schools MUST recycle.